-In today's post, I'll show you how to prepare tofu and share a really nice recipe that I use occasionally.
+In today’s post, I’ll show you how to prepare tofu and share a really nice recipe that we occasionally use.

-For starters, tofu generally has a lot of moisture and the first thing you should do once you've purchased your tofu is to remove some of the excess moisture.
+For starters, tofu generally has a lot of moisture and the first thing you should do once you’ve purchased your tofu is to remove some of the excess moisture.
 There are two methods of draining the excess water.
-The first method involves covering your tofu with a kitchen towel/cloth and sandwiching it between two plates, then place a weight on top of the plate (use whatever you've got available in the house, such as a pile of books).
+The first method involves covering your tofu with a kitchen towel/cloth and sandwiching it between two plates, then place a weight on top of the plate (use whatever you’ve got available in the house).
 This provides the pressure required to drain off all the excess water.

-Another method of draining the water from the tofu is by freezing it the night before and allowing it to thaw the following day.
-Then squeeze all the water from it.
+Another method of draining the water from the tofu is by freezing then thawing it then squeeze all the water from it.
 I haven’t used this method but the people who have used it mention that the texture of the tofu changes and becomes more airy/bread-like as compared to the sturdy texture present in tofu that has been drained by using weights (method 1).

 Allow your tofu to marinate for a few minutes in the fridge before you use it.
-Mine takes around 20 minutes.
+Mine takes a minimum of 30 minutes.

-To give my tofu a bit of a meaty texture, I place it in the oven for 20 min (10 min on each side) at 180 C. It dries the marinade out and gives it a nice chewy and flavour filled texture.
+To give my tofu a bit of a meaty texture, I place it in the oven for 20 min (10 min on each side) at 180 degrees Celcius.
+It dries the marinade out and gives it a nice chewy and flavour filled texture.
 This also works well for tofu mince.

 After this step, you can use your tofu chunks in a stir-fry with other vegetables or make a nice saucy tofu mince (if you minced your tofu) for your spaghetti.
-Please don’t food process your tofu when making tofu mince, unless you intend on making tofu buggers/tofu balls, or you’ll have a nasty mess on your pan.
-I'd recommend you use your fingers when making tofu mince.
+Please don’t food process your tofu when making tofu mince, unless you intend on making tofu buggers/tofu balls, or you’ll have a nasty mess to work with.
+I’d recommend you use your hands to break the tofu down when making tofu mince.

 Tofu stir-fry recipe